Way back in around 1962 Donald Coleman and I walked home from school. The Harrismith Kleinspan School.

 It was about a mile and we set off around 1pm.
 When we got home we got the “Where have you been!?” treatment.
 Apparently it was 5pm already and getting dark and cold.
-Well, we wouldn’t have known and anyway, we’d had a lot to talk about and Donald had a box of matches, so we had stopped and made a little fire of plane tree leaves in the sandstone gutters of Stuart Street (which apparently used to channel water from Platberg to town for the town’s supply – according to Blanche Hawkins).
-Come to think of it, it was a really chilly day.
-And we had the matches.
+Well, we wouldn’t have known and anyway, we’d had a lot to talk about and Donald had a box of matches, so we had stopped and made a little fire of plane tree leaves in the sandstone gutters of Stuart Street.
+These gutters used to channel water from Platberg to town according to Blanche Hawkins, local historian.

-I knew.
+I knew where he’d been.
 His journey was double mine and he’d taken one less hour.
 Why, he’d almost hurried home!
 And no matches, so how could I complain?
 You have fun, my boy?
-I asked him.
-He’d stopped en route to buy a pie, a packet of jelly tots and an energade.
+I asked.
+He’d stopped en route to buy a pie, a packet of jelly tots and an energade drink.

 Feature pic: Me, Anne, Donald & Sheila in Platberg’s shadow